17 former Tulsa school board members issue public call for return to focus on students

 “We urge you to get back on the road of the hard, but invaluable and rewarding work of serving students and not personal disputes or politics.
 This cannot wait until the next board election — the board has to work together now.
 Our kids don’t have a dress rehearsal,” states the letter addressed to the current board of education and shared with the Tulsa World.

-“Our city fails without public education, the future of our community is not sustainable without a strong local school board who uses student success as their compass at all times.”
+“Our city fails without public education," the letter continues.
+"The future of our community is not sustainable without a strong local school board who uses student success as their compass at all times.”

 People are also reading…